wso2/docs-ei/en/micro-integrator/docs/setup/deployment/k8s-pipeline/modifying-product-configurations.md

 # Modifying Product Configurations

-## User is able to modify the Product Configurations in a easy and efficient manner.
+## Modify the Product Configurations in efficient manner.

 This document assumes that you have completed the instructions in the following pages.